 Johnson & Johnson’s revenue trend

-Johnson & Johnson’s revenues have increased over the past few year following the restructuring of its business segments and strong performance of a few of its key products including Xarelto, Zytiga, Remicade, Stelara, and Olysio.
+Johnson & Johnson’s (JNJ) revenues have increased over the past few years, following the restructuring of its business segments.
+The company’s revenues also benefited from the strong performance of several key products such as Xarelto, Zytiga, Remicade, Stelara, and Olysio.

 Geographically, the US markets contributed nearly 52.8% of total revenues at $9.4 billion for 3Q16, an increase of ~6.8% in revenues compared to 3Q15.
 The international markets reported constant-currency operational growth, partially offset by the negative impact of currencies.

 In the international markets, Europe contributed ~21.3% of JNJ’s total revenues for 3Q16 at $3.8 billion, an ~0.9% fall over 3Q15.
 In 3Q16, the Asia-Pacific and Africa markets contributed ~18.0% of the company’s total revenues at $3.2 billion, an ~0.4% increase over 3Q15.
 During the same quarter, the Western hemisphere (excluding the US) contributed ~7.9% of JNJ’s total revenues at $1.4 billion, a 0.9% decrease over 3Q15.

 To divest the risk of investing in individual companies, investors can consider ETFs like the First Trust NASDAQ Pharmaceuticals ETF (FTXH).
 FTXH holds 8.3% of its total assets in Johnson & Johnson (JNJ), 8.7% in Merck (MRK), 8% in Abbott Laboratories (ABT), and 4.4% in Prestige Brands Holdings (PBH).